hensden/kickstart/content/project/Content-Aware-Resizing/index.md

 +++
-title = "Semantic Aware Colour Transfer" date = 2018-11-21T02:35:05Z
+title = "Content Aware Image Resizing" date = 2020-07-09T03:05:04Z
 draft = false

 # Tags: can be used for filtering projects.
-# Example: `tags = ["machine-learning", "deep-learning"]`
+# Example: `tags = ["image-processing", "computer-vision"]`
-tags = ["machine-learning", "deep-learning", "sky segmentation", "sky replacement", "compositing", "appearance transfer", "semantic search","Image  processing","Computational photography"]
+tags = ["image-processing", "computer-vision", "python", "c++", "opencv"]

 # Project summary to display on homepage.
-summary = "Implementation of Tsai. et al, SIGGHRAPH16, model generates images with stylized skies by exploting visual semantics for sky editing and scene parsing.
-(Caffe, Matlab)"
+summary = "Images retargeting using the Patch-matching approach based on an approximate nearest neighbor algorithm and bidirectional similarity"

 # Slides (optional).
 #   Associate this page with Markdown slides.